OptimistikSAS/OIBus/documentation/docs/guide/north-connectors/azure-data-explorer.md

 | **Proxy password** | Password for proxy authentication (if required). | `••••••••`                      |

 Proxy support is partial.
-The Azure Data Explorer SDK exposes no proxy option, so OIBus installs the proxy directly on the SDK's HTTP clients.
-This covers the Azure Data Explorer calls themselves — management commands (including **Test settings**) and ingestion resource discovery.
+The Azure Data Explorer SDK exposes no proxy option, so OIBus installs the proxy directly on the SDK's HTTP clients, and also passes it to the Entra ID (`@azure/identity`) credentials used to authenticate.
+This covers the Azure Data Explorer calls themselves — management commands (including **Test settings**) and ingestion resource discovery — as well as the token requests made to Entra ID to acquire and refresh credentials.

 It does **not** cover the payload upload: queued ingestion uploads the file through the Azure Storage SDK, which does not honour this setting.
 If those uploads must also go through the proxy, set `HTTPS_PROXY` at the OS level in addition